-The Organization has a contributory defined contribution retirement plan covering all fulltime employees.
-The Organization reinstated the employer's contribution during 2013 and contributed to the plan a sum equivalent to 2% of each eligible employee's salary.
+The Organization has a contributory defined contribution retirement plan covering all full-time employees.
+The Organization contributes to the plan a sum equivalent to 2% of each eligible employee's salary.
 All such contributions are fully vested in each participant's account when made.
-During 2014 and 2013, employer contributions totaled approximately \$66,000 and \$51,000, respectively.
+During 2015 and 2014, employer contributions totaled approximately \$66,000.